Nino Cristofori: Biography

 Cristofori was born in Ferrara in 1930.
 He started his career as a journalist when he became the publisher and editor-in-chief of a newspaper entitled Avvenire Padano.
 Then he served in different confederations in Ferrera.

 Cristofori was first elected to the Chamber of Deputies on 19 May 1968 and served there for five terms.
 He was Giulio Andreotti's aide and his emissary to Emilia-Romagna.
-He also served as minister of labor and social security in the cabinet led by Prime Minister Giuliano Amato.
+In 1990 Cristofori was the deputy minister of defense.
+He also served as minister of labor and social security in the cabinet led by Prime Minister Giuliano Amato between 1992 and 1993.
 On that occasion, he resigned as a deputy in compliance with an internal provision of his party that suggested ministers to free themselves from the parliamentary mandate.

 He was a member of the National Council of Christian Democracy and, after its dissolution, of the Italian People's Party, from 1996 to 1999.
 He subsequently participated in the establishment of European Democracy, which merged in 2002 into the Union of Christian and Centre Democrats, of which he became national councilor.